hclimente/hclimente.github.io/_posts/2025-01-23-graphs-glossary.md

 A graph without [cycles](#cycle).

+## Bipartite graph

+A [acyclical](#acyclical-graph) graph whose vertices can be divided into two sets such that no pair of vertices in the same set are [adjacent](#adjacency).
+Often, each of these sets are referred to as colors, and so we say that "there is no edge between two vertices of the same color."

 ## Complete graph

-A simple, undirected graph in which every pair of vertices are connected by an edge.
+A simple, [undirected](#undirected-graph) graph in which every pair of vertices are connected by an edge.
+Complete graph are usually denoted by letter $$K$$ with a subindex that indicates the total number of vertices.
+For instance, $$K_6$$ represents the complete graph with 6 vertices.

 ## Connected graph